gpaumier/gp2/src/projects/2013 Wikipedia interactive timeline.rst

 Some time in 2013, I stumbled upon the `TimelineJS <https://github.com/NUKnightLab/TimelineJS>`__ tool, a JavaScript library that generates interactive timelines.
 I liked it, but didn't immediately think of using it.
 In December, as I was looking back at what had happened in Wikimedia engineering during the year, I thought this tool could be a great way to showcase what had happened throughout the Wikimedia movement in 2013.

 The easiest way to create a timeline with TimelineJS is to prepare a spreadsheet containing all the data in Google docs, generate the timeline `on the Knightlab site <http://timeline.knightlab.com/#make>`__ and embed it from there into your web page.
-This approach is straightforward and allows people without too much technical knowledge to use the tool, but it also has a number of drawbacks, notably its reliance on multiple third-party tools, and the possible leakage of personal visitor information to those sites.
+This approach is straightforward and enables people without too much technical knowledge to use the tool, but it also has a number of drawbacks, notably its reliance on multiple third-party tools, and the possible leakage of personal visitor information to those sites.

 I chose instead to host the timeline myself, including all the images, and to prepare the data in a local JSON file.
 Getting started was easy; I set up the `repository on GitHub <https://github.com/gpaumier/timelines>`__, and soon faced the real challenge, which wasn't technical: selecting the stories to feature in the timeline.